 Only the “best” fruit is allowed to fully ripen.
-The vineyard ripens at about the same time and they can selectively pick specific vineyard blocks, doing all their harvesting on the same day.
+The entire vineyard ripens roughly about the same time and the grapes are generally all harvested on a single day.
 This vineyard tends to be among the earliest ripening of the Cabernet Sauvignon vineyards in the Oakville appellation.
-With nearby vineyards that include Screaming Eagle, Showket, Rudd and Dalla Valle it is no wonder that another nearby vintner has coined the term “Magic Hill” for this unique Eastern hillside part of Oakville.
+With nearby vineyards that include Screaming Eagle, Tench, Rudd and Dalla Valle it is no wonder that another nearby vintner has coined the term “Magic Hill” for this unique eastern hillside part of Oakville.

 Note the plow that is featured on the label.
-It is a testament to how the property used to be farmed as well as a tie in to FFA (Future Farmer’s of America) which Linda was a part of and still supports in a variety of ways.
-Today rather than using a horse and plow, cover crops are used in between the rows and the entire vineyard is managed by hand.
+It is a testament to how the property used to be farmed as well as a tie in to FFA (Future Farmers of America).
+Today rather than using a horse and plow, cover crops are planted in between the rows and the entire vineyard is managed by hand.
 The 2004 Cabernet Sauvignon was their first vintage, which we had the privilege of trying.
-All fruit for this wine is from Linda’s vineyard, it is 100% varietal and only 160 cases of this wine were produced (all sold out – but look for future vintages via their online mailing list).
+Tierra Roja produces a single wine each year, always from Linda’s vineyard and it is always 100% varietal.
+Only 160 aces of this inaugural vintage were produced (and was already sold out at the time of our first visit with Linda).

 A number of premium restaurants in Napa Valley also carry the wine.
-Sometimes Linda puts on private vineyard clinics in which she discusses Viticulture and how vines are managed.
-During these clinics you get to actually tie, prune, sucker and or thin some of the vines.
-Tierra Roja also supports a variety of non profits with their large format bottle charity program – including Vine Village.
-Visit: www.tierraroja.com
+Sometimes Linda puts on private vineyard clinics in which she discusses viticulture and how vines are managed.
+During these clinics guests learn how to tie, prune, sucker and or thin some of the vines.
+Tierra Roja also supports a variety of non-profits with her large format bottle charity program, including Vine Village.